rangle/ngCourse2/handout/project-setup/npm_scripts_integration.md

 To invoke the `build` script we run the command `npm run build`:

-- which first runs the `prebuild` task.
+- Which first runs the `prebuild` task.
 - The `prebuild` task runs the `clean` task, which executes the `rimraf dist` command.
 - `rimraf` is an NPM package that recursively deletes everything inside the folder passed in the argument.
 - Then it runs the `build` task which sets the environment variable `NODE_ENV` to `production` start the webpack bundling process.